zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 1. On the new VM, run the **Developer Command Prompt** for the appropriate version of Visual Studio as an [administrator]{.underline} from the Start menu

-2. Browse to a folder location you wish to store the certificate files, taking note of the path
+2. Browse to a folder location you wish to store the certificate files.
+Take note of the path.

 3. Run the following command to create the root CA, and execute: